Optimally Rewriting Formulas and Database Queries: A Confluence of Term Rewriting, Structural Decomposition, and Complexity: Formulas

-Note that $ \phi'_s \rarrstar_{N} \phi_t$ implies that $\phi'_s$ and $\phi_t$ have the same width, since applying the renaming rule does not change the width.
-Hence if one wants to optimally minimize width up to all of the presented rules, this proposition yields that one can first standardize a given formula, and then minimize with respect to all of the presented rules minus the renaming rule.

-\begin{proof} We start by describing the first renaming sequence in the proposition.
+\item For any standardized formula $\phi'_0$ with $\phi \rarrstar_{N} \phi'_0$, the property given in (1) holds. \end{enumerate} \end{propositionrep} \begin{proof} We start by describing the first renaming sequence in the proposition.
 We view formulas as syntax trees.
 For every node $v$ in $\phi$ labeled with a quantification $Q x$, introduce a variable $x_v$ that does not appear anywhere else in $\phi$ and is different for every $v$.
 Then the sequence of $\rarr_N$ applications renames for every quantification $Q x$ the variable to~$x_v$.
 Let $\phi_0'$ be the resulting formula.
 By definition $\phi \rarrstar_N \phi_0'$ and~$\phi_0'$ is standardized, since all quantifiers now are on a newly introduced variable not appearing in $\phi$ which are thus not free in $\phi_0'$ and appear in no other quantification.
 The remainder of the proof assumes that~$\phi_0'$ is standardized, and shows that the given property holds, yielding the entire proposition.

 We now apply the sequence of rules $A_1', \ldots, A_s'$ on $\phi_0'$, by using the locations where the respective rules were applied to $\phi$.
 Note that this is possible since all rules we consider work on at most a single quantifier and are independent of variable names.
 Let the result be $\phi_s'$.